SmartTokenLabs/token-negotiator/README.md

 ### Token Issuer: Token Config

 At this stage of our development road map, compatible tokens are stored inside this package.
-As a token issuer, please contact us at: Alphawallet <info@alphawallet.com>
+As a token issuer, please contact us at: Alchemynft <info@alchemynft.org>
 where we would be like to connect with you and help support your token.

 The config file provides the settings to communicate tokens between the issuer and client.